 Most of my teaching experience has been at Ateneo de Manila University, where I have taught on the AB Philosophy and MA Philosophy programmes for more than 20 years.
 In the summer, I teach on the Summer School at University College London.
 I have also previously worked as a senior lecturer, then an associate lecturer, of education at London Metropolitan University, and I have taught on the BA Education Studies programme at University College London.

-I am a founding member of Women Doing Philosophy (in the Philippines), and I am currently on the editorial board of the journal Ethics and Education.
+I am a founding member of Women Doing Philosophy (in the Philippines), and I am currently on the editorial board of the journal Ethics and Education and of IMPACT.
 I was one of the founding producers of the podcast Conversations4Citizenship.

 I hold a PhD in Philosophy of Education from the UCL Institute of Education, University College London, an MA in Citizenship Education from the Institute of Education (London), and MA and AB degrees in philosophy from Ateneo de Manila University.